Cannabis Regulations by State

 Find more information here: https://norml.org/laws/item/ohio-penalties-2

 Oklahoma legalized medical cannabis in 2018 and currently allows medical patients up to three ounces of possession on their person, six mature plants, one ounce of concentrate, 72 ounces of edibles, and eight ounces in their home.
-The state continues to see support grow for adult-use cannabis.
+The state continues to see support grow for adult recreational use of cannabis.

 Find more information here: https://norml.org/laws/item/oklahoma-penalties-2

-Oregon is one of the few states that offer cannabis for both medicinal and adult-use consumption — a list that continues to grow.
+Oregon is one of the few states that offer cannabis for both medicinal and adult recreational use consumption — a list that continues to grow.
 Passed in 2015, consumers are allowed up to one ounce of cannabis, one ounce of concentrate, 16 ounces of edibles, 72 ounces of liquid versions, four mature plants, and ten seeds.

 Find more information here: https://norml.org/laws/item/oregon-penalties-2